RenderKit/embree/README.md

 ![][imgSubdivisionGeometry]

-This tutorial demonstrates the use of Catmull Clark subdivision surfaces.
+This tutorial demonstrates the use of Catmull-Clark subdivision surfaces.

 Displacement Geometry